 But Jesus loves me too, He's also a creature of the earth, a hungry, gregarious man who eats and drinks and laughs and sometimes talks too much, and says the wrong thing in the wrong place so that everyone takes offence.
 If Mary is his companion in silence and the solitude of night, then I am his companion in the laughter and the conversations of daily life, and for the first time ever I realize that my role is as important as hers."

-This intriguing book offers a fictional account of the Last Supper as narrated by sisters Martha and Mary.
+How did the women round Jesus experience the last supper?
+This imaginative retelling of the biblical account is narrated by sisters Martha and Mary.
 Lyrical, dramatic, strongly rooted in time and place, it imagines what it was like to be among the anarchic group of followers gathered around Jesus on the night before his death.
 Outside, Jerusalem broods in darkness, but what passions, hopes and fears swirl among the friends gathered in an upper room, as tensions rise and a terrible sense of foreboding creeps through them?

 The above links will take you to the Amazon website